qingmang-team/chanamq/README.md

 ## Status

- * ChanaMQ is still under the alpha phase.
+ * ChanaMQ is still in the alpha phase.
  * Methods/Features are not supported yet:
    * Connection.SecureOk / Connection.Blocked / Connection.Unblocked
    * ~~Channel.Flow~~